alphagov/fourth-wall/README.markdown

 Optional query parameters:
  - `listinterval`: Update interval for the list of monitored repos in seconds (default: 900)
  - `interval`: Update interval for monitored repos in seconds (default: 60)
+ - `showallusers`: Show PRs from all users, even if config limits the users

 The Gist should contain one or more JSON files with this syntax:
 ```json